Tulane drops conference opener at Cincinnati, 93-61

 - < PREV Women's Basketball -- Late surge not enough for Lady Demons to knockoff Nicholls

-- NEXT > Christ Episcopal edges Riverside in thriller
+- NEXT > Christ School edges Riverside in thriller